georgepence/georgepence/README.md

-I'm currently enrolled in Introduction to Security at Oregon State University (Fall 2024).
+I'm currently enrolled in Introduction to Security at Oregon State University (Winter 2025).

 I have completed: